 Real Life: Friends

 Abby and Maria have been friends for a long time.
 Abby has been upset because Maria always decides where they are going and what they are going to do.
-Maria also tells Abby who she can be friends with.
-Abby feels pressured to do what Maria tells her to do.
+Maria also tells Abby who she can be friends with at school and online.
+Abby wants to be friends with Maria so she feels pressured to do what Maria tells her to do.

 Friendships can be complicated at this time in your life.
 You may be making new friends while you are trying to keep old friends.
 One thing that can make any relationship complicated is peer pressure.
 Peer pressure is when you chose to do something you usually wouldn’t do, or you stop doing something that you normally would do because you are worried about what your friends will think.
-Some friends may pressure you to do something because “everyone else does it,” such as making fun of someone.
+Some friends may pressure you to do something because everyone else does it or they think it’s cool, such as making fun of someone.
 One of the biggest challenges that you may have to face is standing up to a friend.